theonize/Currier/Gloss/Jonah/Jonah 1.md

 The storm was abnormal ~ it frightened seasoned sailors ...it was terrible enough to make them throw away their livelihood

+5) How could Jonah sleep through the storm?
+He was anesthetized by his depression.
+We get lost in our rebellious way-of-life and ignore life.
+We ignore the storms of life; even while our neighbors are throwing their lives away.

 The pagan captain called the prophet to account.

 Jonah was never forthcoming but waiting for the situation come to a head.

+8) Where are you from?
+Jonah was out of place

+9) Jonah speaks religious truth; but his heart is not with Yahweh.

 The sailors come to God through Jonah's ineptitude.